|Funding Program:||Investment Road and Rail Program

 The project will reduce the operational costs of freight movements by providing additional rail capacity, improved reliability and reduced transit times.
 The works will also help reduce derailments.

-This project forms part of the $119.6 million Tasmanian Freight Rail Revitalisation programme.
+This forms part of the overall Tasmanian Freight Rail Revitalisation Program.

 Disclaimer: The material contained in this site is made available